RedisLabs/redislabs-docs/content/rs/databases/durability-ha/discovery-service.md

 {{< embed-md "discovery-clients.md" >}}

 {{< note >}}
-Redis Sentinel API can return endpoints for both master and slave endpoints.
+Redis Sentinel API can return endpoints for both master and replica endpoints.
-Discovery Service only supports master endpoints and does not support returning slave endpoints for a database.
+Discovery Service only supports master endpoints and does not support returning replica endpoints for a database.
 {{< /note >}}